Winter School Booking

 The Winter School will mostly be held at U3A premises on 5th floor, 232 Adelaide St from Monday 9th July to Saturday 14th July 2018, but some sessions are at 97 Creek St. and other venues.

 The Keynote Address will be held in the Main Auditorium, State Library of Queensland, Stanley Place, South Brisbane (Cultural Centre Precinct).
 See Map

-Some events are held at external venues, e.g. State Library (SLQ), Qld Art Gallery (QAG), The Dixon Centre West End (TDC).
+Some events are held at external venues, e.g. State Library (SLQ), Qld Art Gallery (QAG), Gallery of Modern Art (GOMA), Qld Ballet - The Dixon Centre West End (TDC).

 This year's program is shown below.
-If you are a U3A Brisbane member or past member, you may reserve your place for one or more sessions by clicking on the Make a Booking button below or at bottom of page.
+If you are a U3A Brisbane member or past member, you may reserve your place for one or more sessions, or Change an existing booking, by clicking on the Make, or Change, a Booking button below or at bottom of page.

 This year's program is shown below.
 If you are a U3A Brisbane member or past member, you may make an online booking using a desktop or tablet computer.

 Non-members are welcome to attend and may book by contacting the U3A Brisbane office by phone to 3236 3055.

 All sessions cost $5 except where otherwise shown.
 This is payable at the time of the session.

 Please use a desktop or tablet computer if you wish to make an online booking.

 The program shown below contains an abbreviated description of each session.
 See the Full program (PDF) for a more complete description.